 - With the cotton ball or Q-tip, gently wipe away the dislodged debris.
 Again, DO NOT insert the cotton ball or Q-tip into the ear canal!

-- If there is stubborn wax build-up or dirt around the outer ear or in the crevices, dampen the Q-tip or cotton ball with either hydrogen peroxide or and wipe.
+- If there is stubborn wax build-up or dirt around the outer ear or in the crevices, dampen the Q-tip or cotton ball with either hydrogen peroxide or water and blot it on a towel to remove the excess liquid before wiping the ear.
 This should do the trick.

 - Release your cat from the towel, praise him highly for getting through the ordeal, and follow that up with cat treats.